webdriverio/webdriverio/packages/webdriver/README.md

 Default: *null*

 ### connectionRetryTimeout
-Timeout for any request to the Selenium server.
+Timeout for any WebDriver request to a driver or grid.

 Type: `Number`<br>
 Default: *90000*